voltsn/collection/README.md

 - The DOM

 # Implementation Details
-The data for movies is stored inside a `json` file called `movies.json`.
+The data for the movies is stored inside a `json` file called `movies.json`.
-Containing an array movies, each movie is an object with the following structure:
+Containing an array of movies, each movie is an object with the following structure:
 ```json
 {
     "title": "Nope",